michieltjampens/dcafs/docs/Basics.md

 > Databases
 > diceresults : db\diceresults.sqlite -> 0/30 (NC)

 So now there's a database ready (go ahead and open the sqlite db in a viewer).
+But no connection is active (NC).
 It is, however, still empty as no data gets written to it... yet.

 In order to actually get data in it, the store must know about where the data needs to go to.
-With `store:id,db,dbid:table` which becomes `store:dice,db,diceresults:dice`.
+Issue `store:id,db,dbid:table` which becomes `store:dice,db,diceresults:dice`.

 The result:
 ```xml